edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Figure 4: calculate the	weekly spatial fields of daily fmsess and fbss using verify/calc-score-xy-s2s-forecast.py.
 Plot figure 4 using plot/plot-fig-04.py.

 Figure 5: calculate daily era5 and s2s anomalies for the scandinavian domain fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
-Calculate daily ra5 binaries and s2s probabilities for the scandinavian domain fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
+Calculate daily era5 binaries and s2s probabilities for the scandinavian domain fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
 Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
 Plot figure 5 using plot/plot-fig-05.py.

-Figure 6:
+Figure 6: calculate the daily smoothed tp and EVI for era5 data during the hans storm using process/era5/calc-EVI-from-era5-forecast-and-hindcast-for-fig-06.py.
+Do the same for forecasts of storm hans using process/s2s/calc-EFI-fbss-fmsess-for-figure-6.py.
+Plot figure 6 using plot/plot-fig-06.py

-Figure S1:
+Figure S1: same as fig. 1 except using season = 'ndjfm' keyword in verify/calc-score-s2s-forecast.py.
+Plot figure S1 using plot/plot-fig-S1.py.

-Figure S2:
+Figure S2: same	as fig.	1 except using season = 'mjjas' keyword in verify/calc-score-s2s-forecast.py.
+Plot figure S2 using plot/plot-fig-S2.py.

-Figure S3:
+Figure S3: same	as fig.	1 except using variable = t2m24 instead of tp24 in verify/calc-score-s2s-forecast.py.
+Plot figure S3 using plot/plot-fig-S3.py.

-Figure S4:
+Figure S4: same as fig. 3 except using variable = t2m24 instead of tp24 in verify/calc-score-s2s-forecast.py.
+Plot figure S4 using plot/plot-fig-S4.py.

-Figure S5:
+Figure S5: same as fig. 6 except using lead day 7 (date = 2023-08-01).
+Plot figure S5 using plot/plot-fig-S5.py.